 There used to be a time where if you wanted a date, you had to go out and find one.
 Finding a suitable mate meant putting yourself out there and actually walking out of your house.
-Of course there are exceptions such as being hooked up by friends and family.
-It’s usually with someone who their punk asses wouldn’t date themselves : ).
+Of course there are exceptions such as being hooked up by friends and family usually with someone who their punk asses wouldn’t date themselves : ).
 Other than that, it was on you.
 Well now we live in an age where convenience is king.
 Everything is being made easier and more accessible which includes finding a potential partner.
 So with this new wave of convenience comes online dating.
-Many women as well as men are facing the decision of taking this new approach of online dating when searching for companionship.
+Many women as well as men are facing the decision of taking this new approach in searching for companionship.
 Women though seem to have much more concerns and are a bit more hesitant with this process.
-I have been asked many times what my thoughts are on it, and with that said, here is my view on the good and bad of online dating.
+I have been asked many times what my thoughts are on it and with that here is my view on the good and bad of online dating.

 Overall I think online dating is a great option.
 It really helps make the process easier but you still must take personal responsibility on evaluating your potential partner.
-You can find many success stories and these couples can attest to how well online dating worked for them.
+You can find many success stories and these couples can attest to how well going online worked for them.
 There are many good sites to choose from so do your research and go with what works for you.
-I don’t think you should lock yourself in your house and put all your hope on just this one option.
-Yet, I definitely believe it should be included in your list of options when trying to find a partner.
+I do not think you should lock yourself in your house and put all your hope on just this one option, but I definitely think it should be included in your list of options when trying to find a partner.
 Don’t limit yourself when it comes to finding love because you never know how it will come and with who it will be with.

 is a Certified Life & Relationship Coach, Speaker, and Author of the #1 Best Seller "God Where Is My Boaz" as well as the Award Winning book "How To Get A Woman To Have Sex With You...If You're Her Husband".
 Stephan is on a mission to help men and women experience happier, healthier, and more fulfilling relationships.
 He is a highly sought after coach and speaker who has been seen, heard and chronicled in various national and international media outlets. soulmate